bradthomasbrown/tiktaalik/atman.md

 // const foo = strictReflectApply(unboundGetRandomValues, crypto, [3]) // Type checker specifically underlines 3 as a problem.
 Good!
 const bar = strictReflectApply(unboundGetRandomValues, crypto, [new Uint8Array(3)]) // OK.
 Good!
 ```

+at the above ##FOO marker, it looks like we were trying to make each statement nice and compressed, but ran into a problem where we couldn't use the `getRandomValues` method from crypto on its own since it uses a `this` value and whoever wrote it didn't specify that.

+so machine perspective would say: we want a machine that can be given an object and then can be used to lazy load versions of that object's methods with the object bound to be the `this` of the method